Ovid/git-workflow/README.md

-Instead, new branches are created (usually for an individual ticket or change request), we hack, we regularly pull new changes into that branch, and after a pull request is created and the approved, we merge the code back into the default branch.
+Instead, new branches are created (usually for an individual ticket or change request), we hack, we regularly pull new changes into that branch, and after a pull request is created and approved, we merge the code back into the default branch.

 The examples below assume the files in the `bin/` directory are in your path.